BryceMarshall/CSC_412-512/Applications of Mental Models to Design.md

 - When designing systems for the general public, disabilities are often not considered.
 Read more at [[Accessibility#Design solutions for perceptual impairments|solutions for perceptual impairments]] & [[Accessibility#Design solutions for motor impairments|solutions for motor impairments]]
   -  People with limitations to their movement or sight face unique barriers when it comes to device security.
 Read more at [[Accessibility#Design solutions for adaptive security|solutions for adaptive security]]

+## Design for [[Collaboration|Shared Mental Models]

+Designing UI for shared systems requires clear role management and real-time collaboration tools to support multiple users working together efficiently.
+For more on mental models in collaborative environments, see [[Shared Mental Models]]

+---

 ## Information Architecture

 Information Architecture (IA) is the practice of structuring, organizing, and labeling information in a way that aligns with users’ mental models, ensuring that digital interfaces are intuitive and easy to navigate.
 Mental models represent how users expect a system to work based on prior experiences and cognitive processes.
 When IA aligns with users' mental models, it enhances usability, efficiency, and decision-making, allowing users to find and process information with minimal effort.
 Conversely, if IA and mental models do not match, it can cause confusion, increased cognitive load, and navigation difficulties.